 15. Thor: The Dark World

 Another of the lower-tier Marvel movies in terms of quality, the second Thor movie also falters on the kid-friendliness aspect.
 Of all the MCU movies, this has likely the most upsetting fight scenes.
 Given Thor’s historical era counterpoint (medieval), there’s stabbing.
 So much stabbing.
 Admittedly, there’s not much blood, but it’s made up for in blades and hammers.
-The plot also treads on dark ground, with not a lot of redemption; Christopher Eccleston’s dark elf Malekith is fueled entirely by revenge and domination, so there’s not much to relate or teach from his story arc.
+The plot also treads on a dark ground, with not a lot of redemption; Christopher Eccleston’s dark elf Malekith is fueled entirely by revenge and domination, so there’s not much to relate to or teach from his story arc.

 14. Captain America: Civil War

 When the entire conflict of the movie is based around Tony Stark’s parents dying in a highly intimate, highly sadistic manner, you know you’re not in for a kiddie ride.
 While the famous airport scene is mostly good fun that’s kid-friendly (it’d be hard to believe that they’d kill a main character in the middle of the movie), the climactic three-way battle between the Winter Soldier, Captain America, and Iron Man is both intense and violent.
 Stark taking a shield to the chest is an image that might stick in your child’s mind, and not for good reasons.